r-carpentier/dx-privacy-curse/README.md

 ## Basic Requirements

 ### Hardware Requirements
+`minimal` reproduction:
+- 11GB of disk storage
+- NVIDIA GPU card with at least 9GB of VRAM
+- 6GB of RAM

+`full` reproduction:
+- 60GB of disk storage
-- NVIDIA GPU card
+- NVIDIA GPU card with at least 16GB of VRAM
+- 250GB of RAM

-The machine used to run the experiments has: an Nvidia H100, 1TB of RAM.
+The machine used to run the experiments has: an Nvidia H100 (80GB of VRAM), 1TB of RAM.
 ### Software Requirements

 - Docker Engine 28.3.3 (should work with any recent version)
 - git 2.39.5 (any version should work)
-- NVIDIA Driver 575.57.08 or higher (matching GPU card)
+- NVIDIA Driver 575.57.08 or higher (any recent version matching your GPU card should work)
+- CUDA Version 12.9 (should work with CUDA version 11.2 or later)
 - NVIDIA Container Toolkit 1.17.8 (any recent version should work)

 The experiments were run on Ubuntu 24.04 (should work with any OS having Docker).
 The interpreter used is Python 3.11.9.
 All Python dependencies can be found in the `environment.yml` file.

-The following datasets are used for the experiments (the Docker image contains all of them):
+The following datasets (i.e., word-embeddings vocabularies) are used for the experiments (See Table 1 of the paper for more details).
+The `minimal` Docker image includes one subset from each dataset, and each subset consists of 50,000 elements.
+The `full` Docker image contains the full datasets:

 | Name          | Direct Link                                                  | Homepage                                                     | Extracted files                                              |
 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |